Ritik101/4th-Semester-DTU-/README.md

 # 4th-Semester-DTU-
-These are for 4th Semester of DTU
-      repo for code and project files.
+repo for code and project files. for 4th Semester of DTU